jcrouser/CSC120-A7/README.md

 private ArrayList<Student> residents; // The <Student> tells Java what kind of data we plan to store IN the ArrayList private boolean hasDiningRoom;
 ```
-Modify the `House` **constructor** to initialize `residents` to a `new ArrayList<String>()`, as well as to set `hasDiningRoom` to indicate whether or not the house has a dining room.
+Modify the `House` **constructor** to initialize `residents` to a `new ArrayList<Student>()`, as well as to set `hasDiningRoom` to indicate whether or not the house has a dining room.
 You'll have to pass this value in as a parameter to the constructor, and don't forget to `import java.util.ArrayList`!

 ---
 2. Write the following accessors to retrieve the indicated values: